Application and admission

 A student who is doing well academically can typically double major in engineering; however, we see it done infrequently due to the extra time to degree.
 We do have many engineering students that do a variety of value-added minors.

 Adding a second degree in physics, math, or liberal arts is typically more efficient.
-The Degree+ program through the College of Liberal Arts allows engineering students to pick up an additional liberal arts major in a more streamlined fashion, waiving the College of Liberal Arts core requirements and instead only requiring the major-required courses.
+The Degree+ program through the College of Liberal Arts allows engineering students to pick up an additional liberal arts major in a more streamlined fashion, waiving the College of Liberal Arts core requirements and instead only completing the major-required courses.

 We may also encourage students to consider a master’s degree rather than two bachelor’s depending on their goals.
 Purdue’s College of Engineering does have some 5-year combined BS+MS degree programs.